The Bronco Buster

 With this in mind, he decided to sculpt a bucking bronco for his first piece.
 Using techniques from his previous works to help focus the subject's figure, Remington removed the figure from its context and isolated it into a grounded free-floating form, thus achieving a lifelike quality and vigorous movement.
 The artist's reference file for the sculpture included a photograph of a cowboy that very closely resembled his 1892 illustration of A Bucking Bronco.
 The Bronco Buster followed the same kind of process liberating horse and man from two-dimensionality as before.

 On September 13, 1898, at Camp Wickoff at Montauk Point, New York, the Rough Riders gave Theodore Roosevelt a casting of The Bronco Buster.
 Of the gift Remington said it was "the greatest compliment I ever had...After this everything will be mere fuss."
 Roosevelt responded, "There could have been no more appropriate gift from such a regiment."
 The cast which Theodore Roosevelt's Rough Riders gave him is now at the Sagamore Hill National Historic Site, Oyster Bay, New York.

 An original cast resided in the Oval Office, a gift of Virginia Hatfield and Mrs. Louis Hatfield Stickney, from Jimmy Carter's to Donald Trump's administrations.
-It was moved out of the office during the Biden Administration.
+It was moved out of the office during the Biden administration.

 Another original Remington sculpture, The Cowboy, 1907, is located along Kelly Drive (formerly known as East River Drive) in Fairmount Park, Philadelphia.
 It is Remington's only commissioned sculpture and only monument, and a different sculpture from The Bronco Buster.

 In popular culture

 The Oval Office statue can be seen in the 2009 photograph Hair Like Mine.

 In 2014, the Denver Art Museum made a bet with the Seattle Art Museum over the outcome of Super Bowl XLVIII, wherein the losing city's museum would temporarily loan the other a work of art.
-Denver put up a cast of Bronco Buster against Seattle's Sound of Waves, a 1901 Japanese screen by artist Tsuji Kako.
+Denver put up a cast of Bronco Buster against Seattle's Sound of Waves, a 1901 Japanese screen by artist Tsuji Kakō.
 As the Denver Broncos lost to the Seattle Seahawks, the bronze was shipped to Seattle where it was scheduled to be on display for three months.